IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/column-hiding.md

 ## API References

 <!-- Angular -->
-In this article we learned how to use the built-in column hiding UI in the `{ComponentTitle}`'s toolbar and we defined it as a separate component as well.
+In this article we learned how to use the built-in column hiding UI in the `{ComponentName}`'s toolbar and we defined it as a separate component as well.
 We introduced a UI that allows the user to choose between different column orders and we set our own custom title and filter prompt texts.
 We also used an additional Ignite UI for {Platform} component - the [**IgxRadio**](../radio-button.md) button.
 <!-- end: Angular -->

 <!-- Blazor -->
-In this article we learned how to use the built-in column hiding UI in the `{ComponentTitle}`'s toolbar.
+In this article we learned how to use the built-in column hiding UI in the `{ComponentName}`'s toolbar.
 <!-- end: Blazor -->

 The column hiding UI has a few more APIs to explore, which are listed below.